 In some states, you can be charged with vehicular assault if you drive while your driver's license is suspended or revoked and cause serious injury to another person as a result of a collision.
 You need not have been driving carelessly, recklessly, or under the influence under this vehicular assault law.

-In Oregon, a driver can be charged with vehicular assault if he strikes a pedestrian or bicyclist while driving, causing injury to that person.
+In Oregon, a driver can be charged with vehicular assault by striking a pedestrian or bicyclist while driving and causing injury to that person.

 In some states, vehicular assault is a felony, particularly if the state defines vehicular assault as driving under the influence and causing serious bodily injury to another person.
 In other states, the crime is a misdemeanor and, in some states, the crime can be a misdemeanor or a felony, depending on the circumstances and the seriousness of the injury to the other person.